Campervanning in Switzerland: Your Ultimate Guide

 We spent a year travelling through Europe in a campervan (a hired Class B motorhome), and Switzerland was so enticing that we visited twice — both in summer and winter.

-This article includes heaps of information to help you plan a motorhome and campervan trip in Switzerland.
-You’ll find tips for driving through Switzerland, places to visit and information on amazing Swiss experiences to be had.
+This article includes heaps of information to help you plan a Switzerland motorhome or campervan trip.
+You’ll find tips for driving through Switzerland, places to visit, and information on amazing Swiss experiences.

-So join us and find out how we found the elusive Swiss edelweiss, stumbled upon the only lighthouse in the Swiss Alps and what it’s like to visit a village above the clouds.
+So join us and find out how we found the elusive Swiss edelweiss, stumbled upon the only lighthouse in the Swiss Alps, and experienced life in a village above the clouds.

 All intermingled with great practical advice for your Swiss road trip itinerary.